dodzikojo/Timed-Quiz/README.md

   ]
 ```

-* Each generated question is store as an object based on a define "questionAnswers" class.
+* Each generated question is store as an object based on a defined "questionAnswers" class.
     ```javascript
     class questionAnswers {
     constructor (